sree4652/geocodeapitest/README.md

 Prerequisites: make sure you have atleast java17 installed in your machine

 How to run:
-1.Load the program in any IDE which supports java like IntelliJ
+1.Load the program in any IDE which supports java like IntelliJ.
+I developed in IntelliJ IDE

  a) To run user input test

  1) Goto Main method(path: /src/main/java/org/example/Main.java )
- 2) Run main method by clicking run button or right click and you will see an option called Run Main.main()
+ 2) Run main method by clicking run button or right click and you will see an option called Run Main.main()(please use below screenshot to check where to run)
  3) It will ask you to give your input in below Run window and click enter(return in mac)
  4) Please give your input and it will print the response
+5) For the simplicity, i added all System.Out.println statements and you can see response in console

     ![Screenshot 2025-02-23 at 1 36 52 PM](https://github.com/user-attachments/assets/668896d9-6fb2-4189-b01e-4d36deab7a8f)